captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 Of course not.
 ---
 ## CARRIE:
+You went aboveground
+---
-You went and you didn’t take any pictures?!
+and you didn’t take any pictures?!
 ---
 ## ANNA:
 Shhhh!